whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/logistic_regression_1.md

 :::

-###  Running the regression
+## Running the regression

 A and B antigens are bound to the surface of red cells and tend to stick to things - it's plausible malaria parasites might exploit this.
-Let's use this data to test to see if O blood group is associated with malaria status.
+Let's therefore use this data to test to see if O blood group is associated with malaria status.

 To get started let's create a new variable indicating 'O' blood group status:
 ```